Spin and orbital-to-charge conversion in noncentrosymmetric materials: Hall versus Rashba-Edelstein effects: Introduction

 \section{Introduction}

 The optimization of the conversion between charge and spin currents is a central goal of modern spintronics.
 This can be done, among other ways, using a wide variety of quantum materials and heterostructures \cite{Han2018}, which must display a sizable spin-orbit interaction and/or a non-trivial spin texture (via noncollinear magnetism, for instance).
-The spin-charge interconversion usually occurs through two classes of mechanisms: the spin Hall effect (SHE) and the spin Rashba-Edelstein effect (SRE).
+The spin-charge interconversion usually occurs through two classes of mechanisms: the spin Hall effect (SHE) and the spin Rashba-Edelstein effect (SREE).
 The SHE features the generation of a pure spin current $\mathbf{J}_s$, transverse to the injected charge current $\mathbf{J}_c$ \cite{Dyakonov1971,Sinova2015}.
-The SRE features the generation of a spin density ${\bf S}$, induced by a charge current $\mathbf{J}_c$ \cite{Edelstein1990}, and only exists in systems lacking inversion symmetry \cite{Bihlmayer2022}.
+The SREE features the generation of a spin density ${\bf S}$, induced by a charge current $\mathbf{J}_c$ \cite{Edelstein1990}, and only exists in systems lacking inversion symmetry \cite{Bihlmayer2022}.
 To assess the interconversion efficiency of a given spin-charge converter, the conventional protocol involves depositing a ferromagnet in proximity to the converter and using it as a source or drain of spin current.
-In most experiments, the converter is simply a heavy metal such as Pt, W, or Ta \cite{Mosendz2010,Ando2010,Mosendz2010b,Pai2012,Jiao2013,Wang2014,RojasSanchez2014,Isasa2015,Yu2018}.
-In such systems, it is usually assumed that the SHE in the bulk of the heavy metal governs the spin-to-charge and charge-to-spin conversion, disregarding the possible role of the SRE.
-A recent theory \cite{Manchon2024} suggests that neglecting the interfacial spin-charge interconversion is only possible due to the large conductivity of the heavy metal.
-In contrast, when the converter is a Rashba surface, such as BiAg \cite{RojasSanchez2013b}, a topological insulator, such as Bi$_2$Se$_3$ or $\alpha$-Sn \cite{Zhang2016,RojasSanchez2016}, or an oxide two-dimensional electron gas \cite{Lesne2016,Wang2017b,Vaz2019,Noel2020,Arche2022,Varotto2022}, the interconversion is readily attributed to SRE.